abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 Your machine running the Windows Admin Center gateway has the following requirements:

-- A Windows 10 or Windows Server machine (we don't support running Windows Admin Center on the Azure Stack HCI or Windows Server 2019 Datacenter cluster right now)
+- A Windows 10 or Windows Server machine (we don't support running Windows Admin Center directly on top of the Azure Stack HCI or Windows Server 2019 Datacenter cluster right now)
 - 60 GB of free space
 - Registered with Azure
 - In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster